Donald Trump Facebook Photos Digitally Altered To Make Him Look Thinner And His Hands Look Bigger, Report Says

-Complaining about “fake news” has been one of Donald Trump’s favorite activities, posting 210 tweets griping about “fake news” in 2018 alone, according to a CNN tabulation — and that total does not include the number of times Trump attacked the news media as “fake” in his other public statements and speeches.
+Complaining about “fake news” has been one of Donald Trump’s favorite activities, posting 210 tweets griping about “fake news” in 2018 alone, according to a CNN tabulation.
+That total does not include the number of times Trump attacked the news media as “fake” in his other public statements and speeches.

-But a new analysis by a leading technology news site has found that Trump’s own Instagram and other social media accounts contain not just fake news, but actually fake — or digitally altered — images of Trump, that appear to have been manipulated to make Trump appear more handsome and physically fit, even in one instance addressing an area that Trump, as ABC News has documented, has long been particularly sensitive about — the size of his hands.
+But a new analysis by a leading technology news site has found that Trump’s own Instagram and other social media accounts contain not just fake news, but may also contain fake — or digitally altered — images of Trump.
+The images in question may appear to have been manipulated to make Trump appear more handsome and physically fit.
+In one instance, the alleged alterations address an area that Trump, as ABC News has documented, has long been particularly sensitive about — the size of his hands.

-In the 1980s, the New York City satirical magazine Spy wrote frequently about Trump, generally referring to him as a “short-fingered vulgarian.”
-Vanity Fair has documented the origins of the phrase, but it has long hit a nerve with Trump, and it shows even in his apparently altered social media posts.
+In the 1980s, satirical magazine Spy wrote frequently about Trump, generally referring to him as a “short-fingered vulgarian.”
+Vanity Fair has documented the origins of the phrase, but it has long hit a nerve with Trump, and it shows in his apparently altered social media posts.

-As a video by the tech site Gizmodo, which discovered the repeated digital manipulation of Trump’s social media photos, reveals, one such photo was altered to make Trump’s index finger appear significantly longer than it actually is.
-View that video at this link.
+As a video by the tech site Gizmodo — which claims to have discovered a repeated digital manipulation of Trump’s social media photos — reveals, one such photo was altered to make Trump’s index finger appear significantly longer than it actually is.
+One such video is hosted by Kinja.

-In fact, as seen below, the full photo of Trump pointing, posted to his official Facebook account on January 17, has been altered — by Photoshop of a similar digital image manipulation app such as Facetune — to make Trump appear trimmer, giving him a better-defined jawline as well, by eliminating his jowls.
+In fact, as seen below, the full photo of Trump pointing — posted to his official Facebook account on January 17 — has apparently been altered to make Trump appear trimmer, giving him a better-defined jawline as well.

-The original, apparently unaltered version of the photo was taken on January 14, Gizmodo found, and posted to the official, public domain White House Flickr account.
+The original, purportedly unaltered version of the photo was taken on January 14, Gizmodo found.
+The image in question was posted to the official, public domain White House Flickr account.

 Gizmodo journalist Matt Novak also found the below photo posted on October 3 of last year to Trump’s official Facebook page — again showing Trump pointing — and with his index finger altered to appear longer than it actually is.